gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Indy nodded.
 The last time he had used the little bit of magic he knew, he had healed a leg so badly broken it would have had to come off.
-The price had been the sea:
+In exchange,
-he could never again sleep where he it could be heard.
+he could never again light a fire or put one out.
 Whoever or whatever magicians bargained with, their daughter's life was sure to cost more.*

 *"You spoke to Yangyal?" she asked.*

 *Ulfmaerr snorted.
-"It was like trying to talk to a frightened goof.
+"It was like trying to talk to a frightened goat.
 He must have been wearing six different charms.
-I'm pretty sure one of them was a dried-up raccoon turd on a string."
+I'm pretty sure one of them was just a dried raccoon turd on a string."
 He leaned forward,
 kissed his wife,
-and then rubbed his nose against hers the way the Anuat did.
+and then rubbed his nose against hers the way the Anu did.
 She forced a smile and started to push him away, then pulled him close for a fierce hug.
 What they said to each other then was and always will be theirs alone.*